TylerPachal/sangria-website/getting-started.md

     resolve = _.ctx.products)))
 ```

-As you may noticed, we have defined `Query` type in terms of `ProductRepo`, but we have provided it as a first type argument this time around.
+As you may have noticed, we have defined `Query` type in terms of `ProductRepo`, and we have provided it as a first type argument.
 We do not have a context value in this case because this type is an entry point for the whole query.
 Sangria allows you to provide user
-context object which is available to all GraphQL type fields withing the schema.
+context object which is available to all GraphQL type fields within the schema.
 The type of this object is provided via the first type argument.
 In most cases this user context object provides access to a data storage (like database or external service), auth information and generally information that is common
 and may be useful to all of the fields in your GraphQL schema.